serenorg/serendb/docs/authentication.md

 Compute/pageserver/safekeeper use the private key's public counterpart to validate JWT tokens.
 These components should not have access to the private key and may only get tokens from their configuration or external clients.

-The key pair is generated once for an installation of compute/pageserver/safekeeper, e.g. by `neon_local init`.
+The key pair is generated once for an installation of compute/pageserver/safekeeper, e.g. by `serendb_local init`.
 There is currently no way to rotate the key without bringing down all components.

 ### Best practices